Summary of our Family Handbook

 Double parking is illegal and dangerous to other parents and children crossing the road.

-A variety of social functions are organised throughout the year beginning with an orientation evening in February to welcome new families.
-During the year there may be picnics and various fundraisers and A Christmas celebration is also organised in December.
+A variety of social functions are organised throughout the year such as picnics, parent visits (rostered), and various fundraisers.
+A Christmas celebration is also organised in December.
 There are also parent social nights.
 If you would like to volunteer as the social coordinator please see the Teaching Director.

 Health, Sickness and Medication

 Whenever possible, medication should be administered to children by their families, at home.
-However this will not always be possible.
-Therefore to ensure children’s safety and welfare, the giving of medication at the centre will be strictly monitored.
+However, this will not always be possible.
+Therefore to ensure children’s safety and welfare, the giving of medication at the preschool will be strictly monitored.

 The Preschool will adhere to the following procedure in relation to administering medication: